saroltah/find-salad-recipes/README.md

 _-initial ideas for this function:_

-- 1: idea: define row first:
+- idea 1: define row first:
   Get the rows as a list.
   Then loop through rows: avocado, beetroot, pea pl.
-  Then get avocados place: pl row-index 0
+  Then get avocados place: pl row-index 0.
-  Then add+1 to get the column, since column numbers start from 1
+  Then add+1 to get the column, since column numbers start from 1.

 - idea 2, get columns as lists:[sallad1 ], [sallad2 ]  and loop through where avocado is.
 I used this idea.
-The function loops through the spaceless columns, checks in which recipe the favoruite_veggie is, and then it breaks.
+The function loops through the spaceless columns, checks in which recipe the favorite_veggie is, and then it breaks.
   That is why it shows only one option.
-The column(list) where is founded the veggie is a list with "normal" index numbers so that I could call the name of the recipe with [0] and the rest of the ingredients with [1: ]
+The column(list) where the veggie is found is a list with "normal" index numbers, so that I could call the name of the recipe with [0] and the rest of the ingredients with [1: ]
-  In the future when I add the chose_recipe function, I remove the break, so it shows all the options.
+  In the future when I add the chose_recipe() function, I remove the break, so it shows all the options.

 I reunited the find_matching_recipe() and show_matching recipe(), which was working the same fine, but I think it is better to have smaller functions, so I rather leave them separate.